kserve/website/docs/reference/api.md

 pod to perform user-initiated actions such as debugging.
 This list cannot be specified when creating a pod, and it cannot be modified by updating the pod spec.
 In order to add an ephemeral container to an existing pod, use the pod&rsquo;s ephemeralcontainers subresource.
-This field is alpha-level and is only honored by servers that enable the EphemeralContainers feature.</p>
+This field is beta-level and available on clusters that haven&rsquo;t disabled the EphemeralContainers feature gate.</p>
 </td>
 </tr>
 <tr>